KitsueFox/PPDS-Mods/Readme.md

 This repository contains my mods for [Placid Plastic Duck Simulator](https://store.steampowered.com/app/1999360/Placid_Plastic_Duck_Simulator/).
 I'm not responsible for you save data being corrupted, Please backup before modding the game!

-# Due to my job, I'm unable to keep updating these mods.
-If you wish to fork this and keep modding feel free but updates will be slow

 # **You need at least MelonLoader v0.5.7!**